atulmahankal/Laravel-Livewire-Volt-Starterkit/README.md

-# LaraAntra
+# Laravel Livewire Volt Starterkit

 This is a Laravel project built using default authentication and basic scaffolding.
-It serves as a starting point for creating a web application, with the flexibility to add features as needed.
+It serves as a starting point for creating a web application and allows you to add features as needed.

 ## Features

 - Laravel framework setup with default authentication.
 - Pre-installed authentication system (login, registration, password reset).
 - Basic UI components for dashboard and user management.
+- Livewire Volt to make SPA (Single Page Application)
 - Modular structure for easy feature addition and customization.

 ## Prerequisites